THE VFA PIONEER HISTORIES PROJECT

 JW: Oh, wow.
 Quite a range.

 BM: Yes.
-First, I worked for several years at a junior high school, which I didn’t have such a range.
+First, I worked for several years at a junior high school, where I didn’t have such a range.
 And the big range came when I went to high school in Queens.
 I was working on the Lower East Side.
 They were both inner-city schools.
-And all I want to say about that experience is that my students were largely non-White, and it really enabled me for the first time to be around, every day, people who were not like me.
+And all I want to say about that experience is that my students were largely non-white, and it really enabled me for the first time to be around, every day, people who were not like me.
 Kids who were not like me.
-They weren’t White.
+They weren’t white.
 I’m not saying I was a racist.
-I wasn’t a racist, but I wasn’t aware of White privilege.
+I wasn’t a racist, but I wasn’t so aware of white privilege.
 It’s like we were all the same.
 That is one of the great things I took away from it.

 JW: What do you see about feminist action thought among these kids?

 BM: The girls knew about feminism, and I would say they were feminists.
 They didn’t have the words.
 I mean, I didn’t have kids that just sat there, wrote things down, asked questions, went home, did their homework.
 It was a different atmosphere.
 So, there could be some hostility between kids.
 And when things happened, the girls in answering the boys, they’d use male imagery about themselves to show they were strong.
-Suck my cock.
-They would say things like that, because there’s no words.
+Suck my cock.”
+They would say things like that, because there’s no words to express strength or hostility using female sexual imagery.

-Women have not been, like African Americans, as creative in the language.
-Even the language that we developed in the movement, like reproductive rights or women’s liberation.
+Women have not been, like African Americans, as creative in the use of language.
+Even the language that we developed in the movement, like “reproductive rights” or “women’s liberation.”
 Ms, I guess, was our own, but there aren’t that many.
 We resurrected misogyny, but there’s a handful when you think about it.
 And it’s because we dispersed amongst our families, amongst men.
 Whereas African Americans, they have a community.
 They’re extremely creative in language.
 So, I couldn’t give this girl a word.
 Instead of saying that, what I said, I couldn’t give her a word.

 JW: But she was at a different place than I’ll say we were at that age.

 Years later, maybe 35 years later, she met Lucille Iverson, who I’ve mentioned.
 They were both in real estate.
-They happened to meet in downtown Brooklyn, so they said, Let’s go out for lunch.
-And Lucile told me she told that same story.
-And Coney Barrett said, Well, can’t women – I’m being facetious – can’t women put the baby in a Dropbox?
-I mean, I thought they could do that now, and nothing would happen to them.
+They happened to meet in downtown Brooklyn, so they said, Let’s go out for lunch.”
+And Lucille told me Barbara told that same story.
+And Coney Barrett said, Well, can’t women” I’m being facetious – can’t women put the baby in a Dropbox?
+I mean, I thought they could do that now, and nothing would happen to them.”

 As if women are so callous that having a child, all they’ll do is they’ll throw it away and they’ll leave it in the church or somewhere.
 Not a garbage can, but a place where someone will find it.
 And that’ll be it.
 They’ll walk away and they’ll never think about it again.
 The horrors imposed upon women.
 The bleeding out in the parking lots, the women dying because they can’t get access now, bans across the country.
 It wasn’t that way.
 We still have illegal abortions, I guess, and it was that way before Roe.
 But we didn’t hear about it.